1. How do you approach data preparation?

 •If your SerDe supports DDL (basically, SerDe with parameterized columns and column types), you probably want to implement a Protocol based on DynamicSerDe, instead of writing a SerDe from scratch.
 The reason is that the framework passes DDL to SerDe through “thrift DDL” format, and it’s non-trivial to write a “thrift DDL” parser.

-Big Data Architect Interview Questions # 2) What is Hadoop and its components ?
+Big Data Architect Interview Questions # 2) What are Hadoop and its components?

 Answer: When “Big Data” emerged as a problem, Apache Hadoop evolved as a solution to it.
 Apache Hadoop is a framework which provides us various services or tools to store and process Big Data.
 It helps in analyzing Big Data and making business decisions out of it, which can’t be done efficiently and effectively using traditional systems.